chinapedia/wikipedia.abstract.en/Page/Pythagorean_triple.md

-Pythagorean_theorem_-_Ani.gif A PYTHAGOREAN TRIPLE consists of three positive integers , , and , such that .
+A PYTHAGOREAN TRIPLE consists of three positive integers , , and , such that .
 Such a triple is commonly written , and a well-known example is .
 If is a Pythagorean triple, then so is for any positive integer .
 A PRIMITIVE PYTHAGOREAN TRIPLE is one in which , and are coprime (that is, they have no common divisor larger than 1).[1]
 A triangle whose sides form a Pythagorean triple is called a PYTHAGOREAN TRIANGLE, and is necessarily a right triangle.

 The name is derived from the Pythagorean theorem, stating that every right triangle has side lengths satisfying the formula ; thus, Pythagorean triples describe the three integer side lengths of a right triangle.
 However, right triangles with non-integer sides do not form Pythagorean triples.
 For instance, the triangle with sides and is a right triangle, but is not a Pythagorean triple because is not an integer.
 Moreover, and do not have an integer common multiple because is irrational.